Do you like Greek music? And do you remember which were the first Greek songs you really liked and where you heard them?

 The most probable explanation is the one you will read below, although it is not scientifically proven 🙂

-My father was a sculptor and art teacher, teaching also photography, long time ago, and before the “digital cameras and smartphones”.
+My father was a sculptor and art teacher, teaching also photography, a long time ago, ( before “digital cameras and smartphones” existed).
 Many years ago he loved to take black-and-white photos of human expressions/emotions, sports events, concerts, real-life situations, which were used as examples to his students.
 In the sixties, there were many Greek cafes in the Antwerp harbor, where Greek seamen could connect, socialize, drink their wine, ouzo, or something stronger, as well as sing and dance.
 From time to time my parents would visit those cafes in Antwerp and my father would make artistic photographs of Greeks putting their heart and soul in every move while dancing.

 When my mother was pregnant with me, her 4th child, it was the first time she was granted a 3-month pregnancy leave from her teaching job.
 She used those months to reorganize all the recorded Greek music from small tapes to bigger tapes (for the younger readers, there were no computers, Spotify, internet, …. in the sixties!).